beno/ramlrenderer/README.md

 This is only a partial implementation so far.
 More to come.

 Due to Crystal's macro implementation the template name has to be hard coded (./template/api.slang).
-So for different layouts, this file must be edited/replaced.
+So for different layouts, this file must be edited/replaced and the program must be recompiled.

 #### Roadmap